 Your body forms scars after an accident or surgery as a way to heal lost or damaged skin.
-However, scars can often be itchy, painful or tight, limiting your movement.
+However, scars can often be itchy, painful, tight or thick, limiting your movement.
 That’s when scar revision treatment can help.
 In addition to improving the appearance of a scar, revision treatment can reduce pain and make the surrounding skin softer and more elastic.

 Why choose Johns Hopkins?

 - Our Scar Revision Clinic uses laser therapy — the latest and most effective technique to flatten, soften and reduce pigmentation of scars.

 - Our team of scar specialists on the plastic and reconstructive surgery team have extensive experience matching their research and expertise with individuals’ medical needs.

 - Our scar experts treat a wide variety of scars, including those resulting from burns or traumatic injury, as well as keloid scars and hypertrophic scars.

 The Scar Revision Clinic at Johns Hopkins Bayview provides relief for severe scarring through compression, silicone and laser treatments.
 Although it can’t erase the scar completely, treatment can improve the appearance of a scar, reduce pain and improve your range of motion.
 Our scar revision experts work with you to develop the best treatment plan to meet your needs.